Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 The Science: Willpower as a Depletable Resource

-Research by psychologist Roy Baumeister established the concept of "ego depletion"—the idea that self-control draws from a limited pool that gets depleted with use.
+Research by Vohs, Baumeister and colleagues (2008) established the concept of "ego depletion": the idea that self-control draws from a limited pool that gets used up over time.

 The Key Findings